 Managing personnel additions and departures

 Staff, faculty and other research team members can be added to protocols in both the Duke Health and Campus IRBs.
-In the case of additions, ensure that new personnel have completed the necessary training requirements before starting the process of the personnel change with the appropriate IRB.
-If personnel will have new roles on clinical research projects, ensure that they have appropriate DUHS human subjects protection and Oncore training to carry out their duties.
+In the case of additions, new personnel must have completed the necessary training requirements before starting the process of the personnel change with the appropriate IRB.
+If personnel will have new roles on clinical research projects, they must have appropriate DUHS human subjects protection and Oncore training to carry out their duties.

 If the PI plans to leave Duke while a project is ongoing, steps need to be taken to transfer the protocol to a new PI at Duke or approvals and agreements may be needed to transfer the project to a new institution.
-Access the Close out the project page for additional information about transferring a protocol.
-Considerations for data use and transfers.
-Similarly, agreements and adjustments to the IRB protocol may be needed if an internal key personnel member will be leaving Duke but will remain involved in the project.
+Access Offboarding page and the Close out the project page for additional information about transferring a protocol.